maaclin/project-eks_multi_app/README.md

 - Scanning in CI before apply: Tflint and Checkov for IaC, Trivy for Docker image
 - Rule of least privilege for IRSA roles
-- All workflows use OIDC instead of GitHub secrets credentials:
+- All workflows use OIDC instead of GitHub secrets credentials

 ## CI-CD